echronos/echronos/components/rigel/docs.md

 <div class="codebox">void start(void);</div>

-The [<span class="api">start</span>] API initialises the RTOS, makes all tasks configured as auto-start runnable and then, based on the scheduling algorithm, chooses and starts executing the current task.
+The [<span class="api">start</span>] API initializes the RTOS, makes all tasks configured as auto-start runnable and then, based on the scheduling algorithm, chooses and starts executing the current task.
 This function must be called from the system's main function.
 This function does not return.